Solar Cells: A Guide to Theory and Measurement

 When considering the solar spectrum, it can therefore be seen that a too large Eg will result in a significant number of photons not being absorbed.
 On the other hand, a too low Eg means that a large number of photons will be absorbed, but a significant amount of energy will be lost due to the relaxation of electrons to the conduction band minimum.
 Due to this trade-off, it is possible to calculate the theoretical maximum efficiency of a standard photovoltaic device, as well as estimate the optimum band gap for a photovoltaic material.
 Shockley and Queisser determined the theoretic maximum efficiency to be approximately 33% in 1961, which corresponds to a band gap of 1.34 eV (~930 nm).

 The characterisation of a solar cell determines how well it performs under solar illumination.
-The spectrum of the Sun is approximately that of a black body with a temperature of 5780 K. This peaks in the visible range and has a long infra-red tail.
+The solar spectrum is approximately that of a black body with a temperature of 5780 K. This peaks in the visible range and has a long infra-red tail.
 However, this spectrum is not used for characterisation as the light must pass through the Earth’s atmosphere (which absorbs a significant portion of the solar radiation) to reach the surface.
 Instead, the industry standard is AM1.5G (air mass 1.5 global), the average global solar spectrum after passing through 1.5 atmospheres.
 This has a power density of 100 mW.cm-2 and is equivalent to average solar irradiation at mid-latitudes (such as in Europe or the USA).
+To ensure reliability and control during testing of solar cells, a solar simulator can be used to generate consistent radiation.

 Solar Cell IV Curves